Elephant418/ProjectHub/README.md

 How to Install
 --------

+ProjectHub has no dependencies and no databases.
+The purpose was to have a code easy to install, understand and improve.

 To start using ProjectHub you have to:

 1. Deploy [the files](https://github.com/tzi/ProjectHub/archive/v1.0.0.zip) in a folder visible by apache